-My friend got an estimate for Commercial Plumbing of Office Buildings twice in the last year.
+Recently My friend got an estimate for Commercial Plumbing of two Office Buildings in the last year.
 Each time it was the same experience, one contractor came in at 30,000$ while the other 2 were respectfully at 12,000 and 6,000$.
 We talked about how the prices could be that far apart?
 The answer that we came up with (he more than I, as he has been a business owner in Tucson for more than 40yrs), is that the 30,000$ contractor is still not in touch with our economy.
 He is still living in the unrealistic economic "BOOM" were he could throw prices like that out there and get it due to everyone living on debt and RE FI's.
-As time goes on and less people buy what he is selling and more contractors adjust their prices to the new economy learning to make a profit with affordable pricing, He will be out of Business.
-The same is true of tree care.
+Also these contractors take advantage of Tucson's small market and lack of competition, they would be out of business in a big market.
+As time goes on and less people buy what They are selling and more contractors adjust their prices to the new economy learning to make a profit with affordable pricing, He will be out of Business.
+The same is true of the highest prices in tree care.

 Companies use scare tactics to get the job or to sell you on that higher price.
 The ones with honor sell themselves and their ability.
-Others try to scare customers into higher prices by "saying" that others do not have workers compensation insurance, liability insurance, licensing (Arizona lacks licensing for Tree Service), certifications, big equipment, accreditations and sometimes just go into personal attacks about other tree companies.
+Others try to scare customers into higher prices by "saying" that others do not have workers compensation insurance, liability insurance, licensing (Arizona lacks licensing for Tree Trimming), certifications, big equipment, accreditations and sometimes just go into personal attacks about other tree companies saying they hire illegal labor or hire felon's.
+There is no end to what they will say to sell you on their hi price.
 I have seen it all, and wanted to write a blog helping you with some facts about how to hire a tree company.
 Following my heart and the motto that I started this company on I will try to set a few things straight in hopes that you find this a help and a free resource.

 The next biggest scare tactic is workers compensation.
 It is a Law area.
 Workers Compensation must be present for employees.
 The catch is that alot of Tree Companies are LLC's and by Law the Member or Partner or Corporate Officer is acting as an extension of the LLC and does not need workers compensation.
 So alot is made of this point and I personally carry Workers Comp, but the truth is that if a company shows up with employees, (fact 2) they must have workers compensation or they are in violation of the Law.
 Some skirt Workers Comp by being members of an LLC then slide in helping hands here and there for big jobs.
 Make sure to see insurance policies, a tree company should have about 3 different kinds or more.
 If someone starts talking about how the other guy is not insured, make a point to check both companies insurance as I have seen the BIG Company casting doubt on others being the one with no Workers Comp while saying they have more insurance than anyone.
 Trust me when I tell you if someone says they are insured do not believe them without seeing a policy for 3 types of insurance.

 Scare tactic number 4, Certified Arborist in Tucson are the Regulated Tree Workers for Tree Care.
 Not true.
 The ISA Certifies Arborists and they are not connected with the State its Statutes or Regulations.
 The different Dental Associations in dentistry are a good example of this in another field.
 One dentist may be a member and another not, because it is not the regulating statute over its field.
 So some Certified Arborist in Tucson sell you on the scare tactic that they are Certified to sell you on the higher price.
 Certified does not mean you are good at business, a good tree cutter or have good judgment, and most of all it does not make you "Legal".
 I have seen some of the best tree cutters in Tucson who have yet to become certified.
-Certification has no training on Running saws and some of the basic things needed to be efficient in our trade.
 Growing up cutting big tree's in Arkansas I have a built in respect and knowledge of tree cutting, it shows in our work and a company should stand on its accomplishments.
 (ACCIDENT FREE) Fact 4, Certified Arborist does not make you a Legal Tree Cutter.
-With all that said I suggest complicated Tree Maintenance be done by a Certified Arborist or other tree expert.
-I have yet to find the time to get Certified but still have trained and completed Arborist Courses such as the Tree Care Academy by the TCIA and am a Member of the ISA.
-I strongly recommend hiring one of the many "hacks" with little or no knowledge of tree care.
+With all that said I suggest complicated Tree Maintenance be done by a trained Arborist with more than just on the job experience.
+I have yet to find the time to get Certified but still have trained and completed Arborist Courses such as the Tree Care Academy and Tree Care Specialist by the TCIA and am a Member of the ISA.
+I strongly recommend not hiring one of the many "hacks" with little or no knowledge of tree care.

 I really think that Tree Service in Tucson has gone crazy.
 I have heard so many lies told that it is insane.
 Who do you believe?
 Tonight I was told that someone had told a customer that if Blue Stake was not called for any tree removal that the customer should not use the other companies and that the other company would be dangerous and reckless if they did not call Blue Stake.
 Really?
 Blue Stake?
 HUH? where does it all end?
-I have news for you, if you manipulate the ground through moving, you need and ROC license for excavation.
-So if you are moving the soil, grading, etc, and need blue stake, I understand.
-But the excavating companies are not competing for tree cutting dollars, so the truth is that another company is employing Scare Tactics to Tucson Tree Removal.
-Tree Stump Service, as defined by a state that has an ROC License for it and regulates the trade, is defined as manipulation of of stump through grinding.
+I have news for you, if you manipulate the ground through moving, you need and ROC license, something that most of our competitors do not have.
+So if you are moving the soil, grading, etc, and need blue stake, I understand, but you are also in need of an ROC License like TRST has.
 If someone is digging up stumps then they are in need of calling Blue Stake and more than that in need of Licensing with ROC to make sure they know what they are doing.
-For those of us who know how to do tree stump grinding and understand that our grinder is for wood, not dirt, carry on.
-I have talked to Blue Stake and have a registered Company, understanding how to properly use equipment is important, scaring customers with lies is a result of no ROC Licensing for Tree Service in Arizona.

 Commercial vehicle insurance and Commercial vehicles.
 All of the big companies have it, but mid range tree companies drive around with a personal insurance policy.
 I have news, they are lying to their insurance agents and if something happens in or around the vehicle, or they run into something, that million dollar insurance policy does not mean a thing.
 Fact #7 You must have commercial Vehicle Insurance.